-Nowhere on the menu does it say the item comes with chili, but they actually argued with us that it was the way it came.
-Well then folks, if you’re going to contradict your menu description, update it.
-That’s a big add-on to simply add to anyone’s order just because you feel like it belongs.
+Nowhere on the menu did it say the item comes with chili, but they argued it was the way it came.
+Well then, folks, if you’re going to contradict your menu description, update it.
+That’s a big no-no to add-on to add to anyone’s order just because you feel it belongs.

 Overall the best service and food, compared to the other restaurants.
-Not sure why there is a discrepancy because they serve the exact same menu from Taste and probably from the same kitchen.
-On our last night, we were given a table right by the stage and had a fantastic meal with wonderful service.
-Highlights: prime rib, onion crustata flatbread, and the scallops.
+Not sure why there is a discrepancy because they serve the same menu from Taste and probably from the same kitchen.

-NCL Cruise Tip: If you plan to eat at any of their specialty restaurants, make reservations as soon as you can.
+Norwegian Cruise Tip: If you plan to eat at any of their specialty restaurants, make reservations as soon as possible.
 You can start making reservations 90 days in advance.